10 Best Herbal Teas For Bladder Infection

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential benefits in supporting urinary tract health.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal teas to support urinary health and potentially alleviate symptoms of bladder infections.

 2. Equisetum arvense